Understanding My Electric Bill

 There are multiple items that make up the delivery portion of your bill, including taxes and other state and federally-mandated charges.

-- Transmission Charge – This is the charge is for delivery of electricity over the high-voltage transmission power lines from the generation company to Eversource.
+- Transmission Charge – This charge is for delivery of electricity over the high-voltage transmission power lines from the generation company to Eversource.

 - Distribution Charge – This is the cost to deliver electricity over poles and wires directly to our customers’ homes and businesses.
 This includes costs related to maintenance and operation of our distribution system, power restoration and service operations.